How to Determine the Point of Lay

 Some people would rather skip chick-rearing altogether and buy pullets already at their point of lay.
 Sounds like a good plan, but you’ll have to be patient with that choice.
 Even if they are laying eggs, they will most likely stop for as long as two months when they are moved to a new environment.
 It’s important to know the bird’s actual age too; point of lay doesn’t mean they are laying… it means they will lay in the near future.

 Knowing the age of a pullet is important; you don’t want to feed a layer diet too early.
 Most people buy chickens to have a fresh supply of eggs.
-Rushing young birds may cause serious health issues, which don’t fill the egg basket!
+Rushing young birds may cause serious health issues, which won’t fill the egg basket!

 So how can you tell if a pullet is actually close to laying?
 There is a simple way to check the age and the approximate point of lay.